 When you are inspected, you want to make sure that your rig is in top shape so you aren’t wasting time doing costly repairs, or wasting money with fines.
 But did you know that there are thousands of trucks on the road that are running on underinflated tires?
 Some even on flat tires?

-Properly inflated tires will ensure the least amount of drag when you are travelling.
+Properly inflated tires will ensure the least amount of drag when you are traveling.
 Less drag leads to better fuel economy.

 Use the Right Tires